Kacper A. Walentynowicz, PhD

 Investigating genetic alterations in GBM and their impact on tumor microenvironment. | Janiszewska Lab

-Education
+Education & Training

 Cornell University logo

-Life Science Entrepreneurship in Practice
+Life Science Entrepreneurship in Practice (Fellowship)

-Cornell SC Johnson College of Business, US
+Cornell SC Johnson College of Business, USA

 Nencki Institute logo